akurihara/whichflix/README.md

    cp .env.sample .env
    ```

-   Add the following variables to the .env file:
+   Update the following variables in the .env file:
    - `TMDB_API_KEY` - Your API key for The Movie Database, which can be obtained by following [these instructions](https://developers.themoviedb.org/3/getting-started/introduction).
    - `DATABASE_URL` - Database URL specifying which SQL database to connect to locally (e.g. `postgres://:@localhost:5432/whichflix`).